sjentsch/lsjDocs/_pages/Ch08_Estimation_4.rst

 So far, estimation seems pretty simple, and you might be wondering why I forced you to read through all that stuff about sampling theory.
-In the case of the mean our estimate of the population parameter (i.e. :math:`\hat\mu`) turned out to be identical to the corresponding sample statistic (i.e. X̅).
+In the case of the mean our estimate of the population parameter (i.e. :math:`\hat\mu`) turned out to be identical to the corresponding sample statistic (i.e. *X̄*).
 However, that’s not always true.
 To see this, let’s have a think about how to construct an **estimate of the population standard deviation**, which we’ll denote :math:`\hat\sigma`.
 What shall we use as our estimate in this case?
 Your first